getumbrel/umbrel/README.md

 ## Installing umbrelOS
 > umbrelOS is currently in beta and should not be considered secure.
 See [SECURITY.md](SECURITY.md) for more details.

 The easiest way to get started on a custom (non Umbrel Home) system is by running [umbrelOS for Raspberry Pi 4](https://download.umbrel.com/umbrel-os.zip).
-Step-by-step installation intructions can be found [here](https://umbrel.com/#start).
+Step-by-step installation instructions can be found [here](https://umbrel.com/#start).

 Alternatively you can install umbrelOS on any Ubuntu or Debian system (both x86 and arm64) with: